 Where you are inside a deep directory, sometimes you may want to know where exactly you are.
 With this pwd command, you can do it.

-Pwd is a command to print name of current / working directory.
+Linux pwd is a command to print the name of current/working directory.
 When we are “lost” into a deep directory, we can always reveal where we are.

 Since pwd command is intended to only print name of current/working directory, pwd does not have a lot of parameter to add.
 To use it, you just can type :

 And it will print where you are.
 For a shell like bash, sometimes this information already print after host-name.
 Take a look at below picture.

 As you can see above, the '/lib/udev/rules.d' is printed a hostname.
 When we type pwd, it will print '/lib/udev/rules.d' again.
 But when you are using another shell such as

 csh, pwd may help you to tell where are you.
 Here’s a sample of it.